GuangtengMeng/GuangtengMeng.github.io/index.md

 - This research direction has been included in Huawei's key research track in the **Autonomous Driving Network L5 Overall Reference Architecture Baseline (2023-2026)**.

 ### Cognitive Neural Mechanisms Underlying the Impact of Social Comparison on the Dynamic Trade-off of Interpersonal Competition and Cooperation (National Natural Science Foundation Project, 2024-2027)
-- As one of the **key participants in charge**, I took on tasks ranging from problem proposing, paradigm development, project application, environment setup, data collection, project management, data analysis, paper writing, to project reporting.
+- As one of the **key participants in charge**, I took on tasks ranging from problem proposing, paradigm development, project application, environment setup, data collection, project management, data analysis, paper writing, and project reporting.
 - The project utilized **scales, behaviors, EEGs, and fMRI** to investigate the cognitive neural mechanisms of interpersonal coopetition. **Computational models** were built for fitting purposes based on brain activation changes induced by dynamic trade-off during such social exchanges.

+### China School-Age Children's Brain and Intellectual Development Cohort Study (Major Project of Science and Technology Innovation 2030 "Brain Science and Brain-inspired Research")

+### Assisting Screening System (Sub-Project of the National Key R&D Program, 2019-2021)

 ### Mediation analyses and neural mechanisms of intergroup relationship on pain empathy and altruistic behaviorsr (National Natural Science Foundation Project, 2019-2022)
-- In this project, I undertook tasks such as problem proposing, paradigm development, scheme designing, environment setup, data analysis, and project reporting.
-The project aims to verify the theoretical model of empathy regulating human behavior.

-### Assisting Screening System (Sub-Project of the National Key R&D Program)
-- In this project, I focused on the individual characteristics identification.
-We used **personality, behavior, and neurophysiological indicators** to identify specific individuals, and applied big data technology combined with multimodal data for rapid classification.

-### China School-Age Children's Brain and Intellectual Development Cohort Study (Major Project of Science and Technology Innovation 2030 "Brain Science and Brain-inspired Research")
-- In this project, I was responsible for **project management, MRI data analysis and management**.
-Structure, functional connectivity, graph theory, and independent component analysis were used to explore the developmental rules and individual differences of school-age children and adolescents.

-## Publications
+## Selected Publications

 **Meng, G. T.**, Zhong, B. W., Wang, S. J., Li, Q., & Liu, X. (Preprint) Unpacking the Interpersonal
 Coopetition: A Network Analysis of Competitiveness, Cooperativeness, and Social Comparison